locofocos/locofocos.github.io/_posts/2018-06-07-sensible-command-line-git-graphs.md

 1. Run `git logfix` to prepare the temporary branches necessary for displaying the graph.
 1. Run `git lgs` to show the simplified/condenses git graph.

-Example running this on a repo with many branches ([https://github.com/vuejs/vue](https://github.com/vuejs/vue)):
+Here's an example running this on a repo with many branches ([https://github.com/vuejs/vue](https://github.com/vuejs/vue)):

 ![Visualizing branches using git lgs]({{ "assets/git_lgs.PNG" | absolute_url }})

 This is showing almost every branch currently in existence, all inside a single terminal window.
 Nice, right?

 #### How it works
 Git has a built in feature to [simplify history](https://git-scm.com/docs/git-log#_history_simplification).
 However, it discards all commits that don't have a branch attached to them.
 This would cause many of the graph edges to disappear.
-By creating temporary branches at all of the merge-bases, we ensure that `--simplify-by-decoration` shows the most concise version of the graph possible.
+By creating temporary branches at all of the merge-bases, we ensure that `--simplify-by-decoration` shows the relationships between all the branches, while still showing the most concise version of the graph possible.